takagi/lake/README.md

 ### File

-    FILE file-name dependency-list form*
+    FILE file-name dependency-list [description] form*

 `file` task represents a sequence of operations as well as `task` except that it is executed only when the target file is out of date. `file-name` is a string that specifies the target file's name. `dependency-list` is a list of tasks or file names on which the target file depends.
-The dependency task/file names are given in both relative and absolute manner, which begins with a colon `:`. `form`s can be any Common Lisp forms.
+The dependency task/file names are given in both relative and absolute manner, which begins with a colon `:`. `description` is a doc string. `form`s can be any Common Lisp forms.

     $ cat Lakefile
     ...
     (file "hello" ("hello.c")
+      "Compile hello from C source code."
       (sh "gcc -o hello hello.c"))

     $ lake hello